Small-Bodies-Node/sbsearch/README.md

 ### Manual build

+sbsearch and s2geometry should be compiled with the same C++ standard.
 For s2geometry, the `build_s2.sh` script may be used:

 ```bash
 build_s2.sh /path/to/s2installation